 Whitley Memorial CE Aided Primary School ensures that all staff understand what an emergency is for an individual child and makes sure that emergency medication or equipment is easily available wherever the child is in the school or on off-site activities, and is locked away.
-Pupils may carry their emergency medication with them if they wish and if it's appropriate when off-site.

 Pupils who take controlled drugs will be stored securely but accessible easily by staff.
 Only named staff should have access to them.
-Only specially trained staff can give a controlled drug to a pupil.
+All staff can give a controlled drug to a pupil.
 We will make sure that all medication is stored safely, and that pupils with medical conditions know where it's stored and have immediate access to it at all times.